TundeMichael/FixFileReader/README.md

  JMS Queue: seamFixQueue JMS Queue Connection Factory: seamFixConFact

  Also change the file location for both the CSV file and the XML files in the classes CSVReader and XmlCreator to a location on your system

+The REST endpoint can be accessed at http://localhost:8080/SeamFix/api/subscribers/{phoneNo} where {phoneNo} is a placeholder for the subscriber's phone number.

+Please see the subscribers.csv for the subscribers used.